Cameron Harper, clarinet

 All campus visitors who wish to participate in this event must adhere to all current COVID-19 mitigation requirements.
 As of March 28, 2022, per CMU policy, facial coverings are optional in indoor campus spaces.

-By registering for a ticket, you agree that you will abide by the university’s COVID-19 mitigation requirements for visitors.
+By attending this recital, you agree that you will abide by the university’s COVID-19 mitigation requirements for visitors.

-By registering for a ticket, you further attest that you have been either:
+By attending this recital, you further attest that you have been either: